-- (5) SMDR Jack.
+- Backplane.
+The backplane channels power to the system and connects the system modules. - 206 Modules.
+Each 206 module has jacks for two lines and six extensions. - 400 Modules.
+Each 400 module provides four line jacks but no extensions.
+Notice that the 400 modules are installed to the right of the 206 modules. - Processor Module.
+The processor module contains the software that provides the system's features.
+It also has PAGE, SMDR, and MUSIC ON HOLD jacks. - PAGE Jack.
+A loudspeaker paging system plugs directly into this modular jack.
+The system is compatible with any AT&T paging system, including the AT&T PagePac6® shown here. - SMDR Jack.
 A call reporting (or SMDR-Station Message Detail Recording) device connects directly to this jack.
-AT&T's Call Accounting Terminal serial printer and box are shown here. - (6) MUSIC ON HOLD Jack.
+AT&T's Call Accounting Terminal serial printer and box are shown here. - 6 MUSIC ON HOLD Jack.
 AT&T's Magic on Hold® is connected to this jack to provide customized music and messages for callers on hold.
-Other types of audio equipment (including a CD player, cassette player, or stereo receiver) can be connected using an audio cord with an RCA phono plug (not supplied). - (7) Line Jacks.
+Other types of audio equipment (including a CD player, cassette player, or stereo receiver) can be connected using an audio cord with an RCA phono plug (not supplied). - If you use equipment that rebroadcasts music or other copyrighted materials, you may be required to obtain a license from a third party such as ASCAP or BMI.
+Or you can purchase a Magic On Hold system from AT&T, which does not required you to obtain such as license. - 7 Line Jacks.
 The top two jacks on each 206 module, and all four jacks on each 400 module, connect to outside telephone lines. - Extension Jacks.
 The bottom six jacks on each 206 module connect inside wiring for telephones and other telecommunications equipment. - Network Interface Jacks.
 These jacks provide access to telephone lines from the local telephone company.
-Each outside line is connected to the system by plugglng one end of the line cord into one of these jacks, and the other end into a line jack on a 206 or 400 module.
+Each outside line is connected to the system by plugging one end of the line cord into one of these jacks, and the other end into a line jack on a 206 or 400 module.